Sandhu-97/Cold-Store-Management-System/readme.md

 ### Idea
 We are going to create Cold Store Management System which will act as a inventory management system and a marketplace for farmers to sell their crops.
+The software hopes to ease the life of farmers and other persons' who are engaged in the primary sector.
+This will reduce the load of farmers and provide sources of side income.

 #### Flow of the software
 This is going to be a windows desktop application.